Abdelaziz2010/Online-Course-Platform/README.md

 ---

+## 🏛️ Project Architecture

+EduPlatform is built using the **Clean Architecture** approach, which ensures separation of concerns, maintainability, and testability.
+The solution is organized into four main layers:

+1. **Presentation Layer**
+   - Contains the API controllers and handles HTTP requests/responses.
+   - Responsible for input validation and returning appropriate results to clients.

+2. **Application Layer**
+   - Contains business logic, service and repository interfaces, and DTOs.
+   - Defines contracts for repositories and services, and orchestrates application workflows.

+3. **Domain Layer**
+   - Contains core business entities.
+   - Represents the heart of the business logic, independent of external dependencies.

+4. **Infrastructure Layer**
+   - Implements repository and service interfaces.
+   - Handles data access (using Entity Framework Core), external service integration (e.g., SendGrid, Stripe, Azure).

+### Key Architectural Patterns

+- **Repository Pattern:**
+  Abstracts data access logic and provides a clean API for data operations.
+Each entity has a corresponding repository interface and implementation.

+- **Unit of Work Pattern:**
+  Coordinates the work of multiple repositories by managing transactions and saving changes as a single unit.
+This ensures data consistency and integrity.

+- **Service Layer:**
+  Encapsulates business logic and coordinates between repositories and controllers.
+Services are injected via dependency injection and promote code reusability and testability.

+### Benefits

+- **Separation of Concerns:** Each layer has a clear responsibility, making the codebase easier to understand and maintain.
+- **Testability:** Business logic and data access are decoupled, enabling effective unit and integration testing.
+- **Scalability:** The architecture supports future growth and integration with new technologies or services.

+---

 ## Integrations with Other Services
 - **Azure AD B2C:** For user authentication and authorization.
 - **Azure SQL Server:** For relational database management and data storage.
 - **Azure Blob Storage:** For storing media files like images and videos.